ComplianceAsCode/auditree-framework/doc-source/running-on-travis.rst

    # is this an official run or not?
    if [ "$TRAVIS_BRANCH" == "master" ] && [ -z $TRAVIS_COMMIT_RANGE ]; then
      # this is official as it has been run by an external call
-     # GHE does not support cron jobs yet, so this hack is needed.
      OPTIONS="$OFFICIAL"
    else
      OPTIONS="$NON_OFFICIAL"